 Mistake 2: Wearing a Mask That Doesn't Fit

 It's almost impossible to avoid images in the news or real-life encounters with adults and kids wearing masks with their nostrils exposed.
 Sometimes you'll see people whose masks slip down as they're speaking.

 "Make sure your nose, your mouth and your chin are covered when wearing your mask."

-Proper fit is key, says Kendra McMillan, RN, MPH, senior policy advisor for nursing practice and work environment at the American Nurses Association in Silver Spring, Maryland.
+Proper fit is key, McMillan says.
 "It shouldn't be so tight that it's impeding your ability to breathe, but it also should have a fit along the face so that it can stay in place," she tells LIVESTRONG.com.